 In 2022, we turned back to normality with the unemployment rate decreasing to 3.6%, which hasn't changed much in the last two months.
 Currently, there are almost six million unfilled positions for unemployed people in the U.S. Despite a decline in the unemployment rate, at least 4.5 million Americans quit their jobs in March 2022 in search of jobs with higher benefits.

 Could the fact that inflation rates are rising be driving people to look for employment with higher benefits?
 The current inflation rate in the United States is 8.6%, which is the highest level since December 1981.
+In one research found that conducted by jobcase, 40% of workers say their current wages are not keeping up with inflation.
+As a result of insufficient pay and the increase of inflation, many are increasingly stretching themselves thin to make ends meet by working multiple jobs are taking on side hustles.

 There is concern that the U.S. economy may enter a recession as a response to the inflation rates' quick rise.
 Companies like Tesla, JP Morgan, and Netflix have all announced job losses over the past two weeks as a result.
 Price stability remains the main factor in companies deciding to let go of their employees.